hoppersroppers/library_old/joinCTFteam.md

-# The Ropper's Guide to Joining a CTF Team
+# The Roppers Guide to Joining a CTF Team

 These are a loose smattering of thoughts on how to find a CTF team to play with.
 This is completely skill independent, whether you have no experience or are very confident on the keyboard, finding a new group of people to play with is hard.